danpla/dpscreenocr/doc/manual.md

 ### Status

 The status describes the current state of dpScreenOCR.
-Green means the program is ready to use, and you can press the [Hotkey] to start the selection.
+Green means the program is ready to use, and you can press the hotkey to start the selection.
 Yellow shows the progress of recognition.
 Red warns that the program needs some setup, and you will not be able to start the selection until the problem is fixed.